alberanid/onthisday/README.md

 # License

-Copyright 2019-2021 Davide Alberani <da@erlug.linux.it>
+Copyright 2019-2021 Davide Alberani <da@mimante.net>

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.